Kasap Merah – The Natural Ice-Cream Durian Dessert

 The size of this durian is typically small to medium.
 Nature probably designed the size by mimicking a pint of Haagen Daz at the frozen section of a hypermarket.

 With a roundish looking husk, the thorns are spread out in the manner similar to IOI.
+But not as needle-like.

 A tub of ice-cream would be the center of attention at the grocery store if it is designed in this spiky way.